Beautiful Gardens of Provence: Visitor Guide

 Hôtel de Caumont Garden (Aix-en-Provence)

 You can almost hear the clip-clop of the horses’ hooves maneuvering their master’s carriages on the cobblestones.
 Glance through the majestic iron gates into the cour d’honneur at l’Hôtel de Caumont and let the elegant limestone façade transport you to another era.
 The grand entrance was unique in that era, even in the chic Quartier Mazarin in Aix-en-Provence.
-Visit Hôtel de Caumont for the art exhibition, but do not miss the beautifully manicured garden in the middle of urban Aix-en-Provence.
+Visit the Hôtel de Caumont for the art exhibition, but be sure not to miss the beautifully manicured garden located in the heart of urban Aix-en-Provence.

 Hotel de Caumont Garden Perfectly Provence Moments